ResearchIT/pronto-user-docs/docs/ondemand/interactive_desktop.md

 ```
 ###  Using your own R library

 Open the Terminal app using the icon in the dock.
-In this terminal, load the R module your R librariy was created with.
+In this terminal, load the R module your R library was created with.
 For example:

 ```bash
 module load gcc/10.2.0-zuvaafu